Capital Structure and Flexibility: Danish Exporters During the Cartoon Crisis

 Benjamin Friedrich, Michal Zator

 Friedrich, Benjamin, and Michal Zator.
-2018.
-Adaptation to Shocks and the Role of Capital Structure: Danish Exporters during the Cartoon Crisis.
+2019.
+Capital Structure and Flexibility: Danish Exporters During the Cartoon Crisis.